studiosi/masquerain/README.md

 ```
 Will show the usage.

+## Masquerain-Webcam

+Masquerain-Webcam opens your default video input device and starts outputting teletext-video in real time.
+To use it, just start the executable.
+Depends on the main project and has the same compilation requirements.

 ## Compilation

 The executable has been compiled under Visual Studio 2015, using OpenCV 3.4.1 and Boost-Program-Options 1.66.0, as provided by VCPkg, the Microsoft packaging tool for Visual C++.